MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-document-security-trim.md

 :::image type="content" source="media/get-started-app-chat-document-security-trim/azure-ai-search-with-user-authorization.png" alt-text="Architectural diagram showing that to secure the documents in Azure AI Search, each document includes user authentication, which is returned in the result set.":::

-Because the authorization isn't natively contained in Azure AI Search, you need to add a field to hold user or group information, then trim any documents which don't match the user.
+Because the authorization isn't natively contained in Azure AI Search, you need to add a field to hold user or group information, then trim any documents, which don't match the user.
 To implement this technique, you need to:

 * Create a document access control field in your index dedicated to storing the details of users or groups with document access.
 * Populate the document's access control field with the relevant user or group details.
 * Update this access control field whenever there are changes in user or group access permissions.
 * If your index updates are scheduled with an indexer, changes are picked up on the next indexer run.
 If you don't use an indexer, you need to manually reindex.

-In this article, the process of securing documents in Azure AI Search, is made possible with _example_ scripts which you as the search administrator would run.
+In this article, the process of securing documents in Azure AI Search, is made possible with _example_ scripts, which you as the search administrator would run.
 The scripts associate a single document with a single user identity.
 You can take these [scripts](https://github.com/Azure-Samples/azure-search-openai-demo/tree/main/scripts) and apply your own security and productionizing requirements to scale to your needs.

 ## Prerequisites